Careers360 Logo

 Answer:

-Write whether the following statements are True or False?
-Justify your answer: The boundaries of the solids are curves
+Question:3 Write whether the following statements are True or False.?
+Justify your answer: The edges of a surface are curves.

 Answer: